spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 - Are there recommended approaches for reconciling celestial sphere regions with 2D image plane representations in **Astropy**?
 - Beyond **Astropy** regions, are there other libraries or data structures that can better handle the translation between celestial and image coordinates?
 - Should we implement a warning system to inform users when regions exceed a specified angular resolution, indicating potential inaccuracies?
+- Would there be any benefit to storing the regions as MOCs?
 ## 4.2 Path Forward
 If the approach outlined above is accepted, we are ready to submit draft pull requests for review.
 These drafts will implement the APIs discussed in this document, and we are prepared to make any necessary revisions based on the feedback we receive from CDS.